studentX/lab2/kubebuilder/README.md

 > NOTE!
 Sadly, as of this writing, kubebuilder does not leverage GO modules.
 > So if you are running GO >= 1.11, you will need to turn modules off as
-> kubebuilder currently leverages dep for package management
+> kubebuilder currently leverages dep for package management.

 1. Install GO